Last updated on October 17, 2025

 Remember you still have to have a functional deck that checks all the boxes checked above, though.

-Opening six booster packs will give you approximately 78 to 80 useable cards.
+Opening six booster packs will give you approximately 78 to 80 usable cards.
 You can imagine how big your card pool will be and you can definitely assemble two or three pretty unique decks between all those cards.

-Spikes Academy also has a course from draft great Ben Stark about limited in general.
-This includes an entire section with several modules about sealed.
+Spikes Academy also has a course from Draft great Ben Stark about limited in general.
+This includes an entire section with several modules about Sealed.

+#11.
 Where and How to Practice Sealed

-Personally, I use our very own simulators to practice how I build my sealed decks.
+Personally, I use our very own simulators to practice how I build my Sealed decks.
 Draftsim is no doubt the best tool out there (and will also give you power ratings for each card so that you can know what cards to build around).
 I’m not biased at all.

-When you’re comfortable enough with your deckbuilding skills, you can head onto MTG Arena and play a sealed event to test yourself on how much you have improved!
+When you’re comfortable enough with your deckbuilding skills, you can head onto MTG Arena and play a Sealed event to test yourself on how much you have improved!
 Again, Arena Tutor will help you with deck suggestions if you run it while you’re playing and want some extra help.

 Team Sealed